bbgvisualjournalist/table-to-svg/README.md

 Converts an HTML table to JSON that is rendered as a responsive D3 SVG chart.

 The idea here is that if your phone doesn't support SVG/JavaScript you still have access to the data in a light, accessible form.
-The idea for this came from Filament Group's book on [progressive enhancements](http://filamentgroup.com/dwpe/)
+The idea for this came from this book on [progressive enhancements](http://filamentgroup.com/dwpe/) and this article from [A List Apart](http://alistapart.com/article/svg-with-a-little-help-from-raphael#section5)

 ## Creating the chart
 Here's the function to create the chart: